Disney comics: Egypt

 Mickey Mouse was introduced to the Arab world through a comic book called Samir, which published Samir Presents Mickey #1 in April 1958.
 This series published 24 issues in 1958 and 1959.
 Mickey proved very popular in Egypt, and in 1959 he got a weekly comic book, ميكي (Mickey).
 After 44 years of publication, the publisher Dar-Al-Hilal stopped publication in 2003, after disputes with Disney (The last issue being #2188, published in March, 2003).

 In 2004, publisher Nahdat Masr acquired the Disney license, and the first issues were sold out in less than 8 hours.
 The new version of Mickey published issue #0 in December, 2003, and issue #1 in December 2004.
 As of 2018, the magazine had reached more than 700 issues.
 Besides the publication of the weekly magazine, two monthly magazines are published: مجلد سوبر ميكى (SuperMickey) and Mickey Geib "Pocket Mickey" (a pocket sized magazine).

 In the 60s and 70s, original material was created (in Egyptian Arabic), most notably by Ahmed Hijazi, a folk-style artist.

 Japan

-Many Disney comics - originally by American or European authors such as Carl Barks, Joaquín Cañizares Sanchez or Flemming Andersen - have been entirely re-drawn by Japanese artists for local publication.
+Many Disney comics originally by American or European authors have been entirely re-drawn by Japanese artists for local publication.
 The Italian manga-inspired series, W.I.T.C.H., was submitted to the same kind of treatment, giving birth to a Japanese-exclusive adaptation with art by Haruko Iida and published by Kadokawa Shoten.

 Japan also produced completely original Disney material, such as the manga adaptation of the videogame Kingdom Hearts by Shiro Amano, published by Bros Comics EX (and later translated in English by Tokyopop) and Jun Asaga's adaptation of Tim Burton's The Nightmare Before Christmas (originally published by Kodansha, English version by Disney Press).